-Note: There is insufficient data for the 0 to before school age group.
+\Note: Results for 0 to school age group are not shown due to insufficient data

 Slide 20: Has the NDIS helped?
 Family/Carers

 Charts display, from first plan review to second plan review, the responses from family and carers to the question: 'Has the NDIS helped?' split into age categories and life domains.